Techtonica/curriculum/api/REST-API.md

 ### What is an API?

 As it stands, an API is an acronym for an **A**pplication **P**rogramming **I**nterface.
-It's a protocol; it's "the interface through which you access someone else’s code, or through which someone else's code accesses yours." ([APIs & JSON Lesson Slides](https://docs.google.com/presentation/d/1sD3nwQnhbe1wPnAWes0Nbt578tJacTtx0Yqy8XFp7w8/edit?usp=sharing)).
+It's a protocol; it's "the interface through which you access someone else’s code, or through which someone else's code accesses yours." ([As previously seen in the APIs & JSON Lesson Slides](https://docs.google.com/presentation/d/1sD3nwQnhbe1wPnAWes0Nbt578tJacTtx0Yqy8XFp7w8/edit?usp=sharing)).

 ### What is REST?